If you haven’t seen it:

 A lot of people really love this movie.
 You can see why – we can all enjoy the macho posturing and seedy pool halls without actually having to go there.
 George C Scott is a menacing presence on screen; Jackie Gleason nails the role of Minnesota Fats; Piper Laurie is charmingly vulnerable and very easy on the eye.
 It’s Paul Newman’s should-have-been-Oscar-winning performance that gets everyone excited though.

 …everyone that is, except Mrs Sunday.
 She thought his acting was way over the top, and everything about him from his accent to the way he smoked a cigarette was awkward.
-Mrs Steve says she got bored of watching the self-centred girlfriend-beating loser, and she fell asleep and missed the last half hour.
+Mrs Sunday got bored of watching the self-centred, girlfriend-beating loser, and she fell asleep and missed the last half hour.

-Now this is not the usual film critic’s response to the Hustler, and it got me thinking that maybe this is just a critic’s film, or maybe it is just a guy’s film?
-I must confess that there were moments in the movie that made me cringe a little – Newman’s cockiness seemed contrived at times, and was it ever okay to slap a girl who talks back to you?
+Now this response is very different to the usual film critic’s opinion, and it got me thinking that maybe this is just a critic’s film, or maybe it is even just a guy’s film?
+I must confess that there were moments in the movie that made me cringe a little – Newman’s cockiness did seem contrived at times, and was it ever okay to slap a girl who talks back to you?
 Also I was not happy about the portrayal of suicide as an act of revenge.
+I think Mrs Sunday might have a point.

 On a lighter note, the other thing that occurred to me about half way through the movie, was how Simon Cowell seems to have modelled his career and personality on Bert Gordon.
 Bert has no talent of his own, but earns a fortune exploiting the talent of others.
 Eddie’s first match against Minnesota Fats was effectively an X-Factor audition, after which Bert insults Eddie, before offering him a job in which Eddie does all the hard work while Bert keeps the money.
 Damn you Simon Cowell!